Argentina Citizenship By Investment 2025

 Quotas cannot be freely sold; transferring them requires the consent of other participants.

-Involves less bureaucracy and is simpler to manage compared to an SA.
+Involves less bureaucracy and is simpler to manage compared to an SA, making it ideal for small and medium-sized businesses that want to qualify for the Argentina investment visa.

 SA (Sociedad Anónima) — Joint Stock Company